Aaron Ramsey is a Welsh footballer currently at Juventus. Find out more about Aaron in our in-depth biography

 Ramsey was sent on loan to Championship side Nottingham Forest to gain first-team minutes between November 2010 and January 2011.
 He made five appearances for the two-time European champions.

-Aaron went on loan for a month at his former club Cardiff City in January 2011.
+Aaron then went on loan for a month at his former club Cardiff City in January 2011.
 He featured in six games before he returned to Arsenal.

 Ramsey was back in the Arsenal first-team at the start of the 2011-12 season.